conda-incubator/conda-store/docs/administration.md

 example of this could be to use `minio.credentials.IamAwsProvider` to get S3 credentials via IAM.

+`S3Storage.credentials_args` arguments to pass for creation of credentials class.

+`S3Storage.credentials_kwargs` keyword arguments to pass for creation of credentials class.

 ### conda_store_server.storage.LocalStorage

 `LocalStorage.storage_path` is the base directory to use for storing